-Dec cember 31, 2021 Dec eember 31, 2020 In thousands Total facility \$ 800,000 \$ 800,000 Amounts outstanding, excluding letters of credit Amounts available for borrowing, excluding letters of credit 800,000 800,000 Letters of credit under the credit facility (1)(2) 92,646 165,373 Amounts available for borrowing \$ 707,354 \$ 634,627 Amounts available for borrowing subject to EBITDA, as defined by the Credit Agreement (3) \$ 409,914 \$ 363,997
+Dec cember 31, 2022 Dec cember 31, 2021 In thousands Total facility \$ 800,000 \$ 800,000 Amounts outstanding, excluding letters of credit 363,000 Amounts available for borrowing, excluding letters of credit 437,000 800,000 Letters of credit under the credit facility (1)(2) 51,630 92,646 Amounts available for borrowing \$ 385,370 \$ 707,354 Amounts available for borrowing subject to EBITDA, as defined by the Credit Agreement (3) \$ 211,131 \$ 409,914

 (1) The Company has entered into standby letters of credit issued on the Company's behalf by financial institutions, and directly issued guarantees to third parties primarily related to advances received from customers and the guarantee of future performance on certain contracts.
-Letters of credit generally are available for draw down in the event the Company does not perform its obligations.
+Letters of credit generally are available for draw down in the event the Company does not perform its obligations, but are not included in the calculation of available for borrowing subject to EBITDA, as defined by the Credit Agreement.